 Graduate Studies will approve filing fee status for one quarter only.
 If a student does not complete the degree by the filing fee deadline, he/she must apply for readmission for the quarter they will graduate and pay full tuition and fees.
 Requests for a one-quarter extension will be considered by the Associate Dean for Graduate Students on a case-by-case basis and will only be approved in exceptional circumstances.

 Leaving the university during a quarter entails obtaining a withdrawal petition from the Office of the University Registrar, having it approved as directed, and filing it with the Office of the University Registrar.
 Failure to follow this procedure may result in an “F” grade for each course in which a student is enrolled.
 Details can be found through the Office of the University Registrar.

-If for any reason a student drops out of their graduate program but wishes to return, they must file an Application for Readmission.
+If a student has withdrawn from their graduate program and would like to return to the same program and degree objective, they must submit an Application for Readmission to their program.
 Readmission is not automatic – the application will be considered along with those of first-time and other readmission applicants.
 Students approved for readmission must register for that academic term (they cannot readmit to a filing fee status).
-Please note that students who have been disqualified from a graduate program may NOT apply for readmission to that same graduate program.
+Students who have been disqualified from a graduate program/degree objective may not readmit to the same program/objective.

 - Provide the completed application form, along with any supporting materials required by the graduate program (e.g., new transcripts, statement of purpose, letters of recommendation, GRE scores, etc.) to the graduate program.

 - The graduate program will review the application.
 If it is approved, the graduate advisor will sign the Application for Readmission and return it.

 - Take the approved application form to the Cashier’s Office and pay a $70 processing fee.
 The Cashier’s Office will validate the form as proof of payment.